dvci/ddcc-compliance-testing-framework/README.md

 This transaction submits a Health Event Request and returns a Submit Health Event Response.
 To learn more about this transaction, refer to the [Submit Health Event workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#submit-health-event).

+The following assertions are made for this transaction:

+- add assertions

 #### Generate Health Certificate

 This FHIR operation accepts a set of immunization data elements via a questionnaire response and returns a DDCC Dociment.
 To learn more about this transaction, refer to the [Generate Health Certificate OperationDefinition](https://worldhealthorganization.github.io/ddcc/OperationDefinition-DDCC-QuestionnaireResponse-generateHealthCertificate.html).

+The following assertions are made for this transaction:

+- add assertions

 ### DDCC:VS Registry Service